-Among the most likely reasons for bloodshot, and irritated eyes in your Frenchie include:
+Among the most likely reasons for bloodshot and irritated eyes in your Frenchie include the following:

-Eye allergies are also connected to close exposure with allergens throughout your household that your French Bulldog is exposed to.
-Examples are mould, dust mites or pollen.
+Eye allergies are also connected to close exposure to allergens that your French Bulldog is exposed to throughout your household.
+Examples are mould, dust mites, or pollen.
 It could also be triggered by certain food or other additives.

 |Under extreme situations, it might be important to keep your Frenchie in a different, protected area that is not exposed to the irritant until a suitable care solution can be found.|

 |Consider an air purifier, as this will also help decrease airborne allergens.|